 As mentioned above, USGS will process full resolution BIDRs to 8-bit format BIDRs at various resolutions, which will then be returned to the Cassini Radar Instrument Team at JPL for archiving.
 USGS will perform this processing only for the primary (incidence angle corrected σ_0) images.
 The full resolution is 256 pixels per degree.
 Floating point versions of all full resolution images except (beam-masks) will be produced by the Cassini Radar Instrument Team at JPL (CRIT).
-CRIT will also produce 8-bit full resolution 256 pixels/degree and 128 pixels/degree beam-mask BIDRs.
+CRIT will also produce 8-bit full resolution 256 pixels/degree, 128 pixels/degree beam-mask BIDRs, and 256 pixel per degree 8-bit number of looks BIDRs.
 USGS will produce 8-bit versions of primary (incidence angle corrected sigma0) image BIDRs at 256, 128, 32, 8, and 2 pixel per degree resolutions.
 USGS will also produce 128-pixel/degree versions of all the floating point BIDR images (backplanes and primary image).